 Wait for us to confirm that the position meets Department of Labor eligibility.

 Receive the LCA

-When we receive the certified Labor Condition Application (LCA) from the Department of Labor, we will email you for pick-up at our office, in the Nash Building, 3280 Broadway, Suite 510.
+When we receive the certified Labor Condition Application (LCA) from the Department of Labor, we will email you for pick-up at our office, in Armstrong Hall at 545 W. 112th Street, on the 4th floor.
 The processing time is dependent on the individual application, but generally within 20 days.